ddeboer/arksorg-site/ansible/notes/original_manual_deployment_notes.md

-# Installation on AWS EC2
+# Manual Installation on AWS EC2

 Provides a deployment of arks.org on AWS EC2 instance listening on HTTP port 18880.